pablogarriga/pablogarriga.github.io/_pages/research.md

 <p align="justify">We study the relationship between tax filings and tax withholdings for the Argentine Turnover Tax on businesses and we shed light on the role of tax preparers in that relationship.
 Firms file a tax return every month through a centralized online platform and can (i) claim a refund if the amount withheld in advance (third-party reported by suppliers and clients) exceeds the tax liability, or (ii) remit the difference if the tax liability is higher than withholdings.
 Using rich administrative data, we first document sharp bunching exactly at the point where tax liabilities (reported by the firm) equal tax withholdings (third-party reported) and argue that this pattern is due to strategic under-reporting of income so that the tax balance matches the withholding shown by the online platform.
 Second, by linking firms to tax preparers through shared contact information we study the role of accountants on this behavior.
 We analyze how correlated are the behaviors of firms who share the same accountant (network).
 We find a positive relationship between accountants and the bunching behavior observed on their clients.
 We also exploit information on past audits and show that, within a network, non-audited firms respond to their peer's audit, suggesting that tax preparers might act as diffusers of information across firms.</p>

 ### Work in Progress

 ---
+**Payments Under the Table in Latin America**
+(with Javier Feinmann, Ana Paula Franco, Nathalie Gonzalez-Prieto, Roberto Hsu, Maximiliano Lauletta)

+<p align="justify">This paper investigates a neglected aspect of informality in Latin America—Payments Under the Table (PUT), where registered firms make off-the-books salary payments to registered employees.
+We conduct the first multi-country large-scale survey on this topic, covering Argentina, Brazil, Chile, Colombia, and Mexico.
+Out of the more than 20,000 formal workers surveyed, our results indicate that 17% of them receive some part of their compensation under the table.
+Among PUT receivers, on average, 24% of their labor earnings are paid off the books.
+We then provide insights into the mechanics and motivations behind PUT and analyze policy implications.
+By shedding light on this overlooked dimension, the study contributes to a more comprehensive understanding of informality's role in Latin American economic development.</p>

+---
 **Firm Dynamics Along the Development Path**